starrymedia/upticknetworkdocs/guides/keys-wallets/keplr.md

 ## Connect to Uptick Testnet and Request Funds from the Faucet

 Once you are signed in to the Keplr extension, visit the [Faucet](https://faucet.uptick.org/) and click the `Request Funds with Keplr` button.
-Then approve the both following pop ups `Chain Add Request` and `Request Connection` to add the {{ $themeConfig.project.name }} testnet chain (`uptick_7000-2`) to Keplr and approve the connection.
+Then approve the both following pop ups `Chain Add Request` and `Request Connection` to add the Uptick testnet chain (`uptick_7000-2`) to Keplr and approve the connection.

 ![chain add request](./../img/keplr_approve_chain.png)